On Discrete Morse-Bott Theory: Preliminaries

+By definition, note that we have $X=\coprod_{\lambda\in\Lambda}e_\lambda^n$.
 For simplicity, we identify a CW complex $\K$ with the family of all its cells.
 With a slight abuse of notation, we also use $\K$ to denote this family.
 From now on, let $\K$ be a CW complex.
 We have the following concepts and notations.

 \begin{definition} A cell $\sigma$ of $\K$ is a \textbf{face} of a cell $\tau$ of $\K$ (or $\sigma < \tau$) if $\sigma \subseteq \overline{\tau} - \tau$. \end{definition}

 \begin{definition} A face $\sigma$ of $\tau$ is a \textbf{facet} of $\tau$ (or $\sigma \prec \tau$) if $\,\dim \sigma=\dim \tau-1$. \end{definition}